HARDWICK HISTORICAL SOCIETY COLLECTIONS

-- Books: Our book collection contain published works by local authors, published works describing Hardwick people and businesses, and a few general published reference works.
-Bound manuscripts includes a substantial number of 19th century financial records.
+Books: Our book collection contain published works by local authors, published works describing Hardwick people and businesses, and a few general published reference works.
+Bound manuscripts include a substantial number of 19th century financial records.
+We have organized them using a three-digit Dewey Decimal number to bring similar materials together.
 To view the inventory of the books and bound manuscripts, click here.